signalfx/splunk-otel-dotnet/docs/opamp-config.md

 active configuration passes startup validation.
 Automatic SDK setup is required;
 `OTEL_SDK_DISABLED=true` remains supported as a valid no-op SDK configuration.

+When the server requests a full-state report, the plugin reports the current effective configuration together with the agent description, capabilities, and health supplied by the OpAMP client.

 ## Configuration

 ### Environment variables